-- d) with the contribution of the Nomination Committee, identifies and proposes to the Board of Directors the Managers of the Company Control Functions to be appointed; - e) examines in advance the business plans (including the audit plan prepared by the Internal Audit Function) and the annual reports of the Corporate Control Functions sent to the Board of Directors; - examines the periodic reports, concerning the evaluation of the Internal Control System, prepared by the Corporate Control Functions; - g) expresses opinions and makes proposals to the Board of Directors on compliance with the principles to which the Internal Control System and the corporate structure of the Bank and the Group shall be standardized; - h) evaluates opinions and makes proposals to the Board of Directors on the requirements that shall be respected by the Corporate Control Functions, and on specific aspects concerning the identification of the main corporate risks, bringing to the Board of Directors attention any weaknesses found and the consequent actions to be promoted.
-To this end, assess the proposals of the Chief Executive Officer;
+- examines in advance the business plans (including the audit plan prepared by the Internal Audit Function) and the annual reports of the Corporate Control Functions sent to the Board of Directors; - f) examines the periodic reports, concerning the evaluation of the Internal Control System, prepared by the Corporate Control Functions; - g) expresses opinions and makes proposals to the Board of Directors on compliance with the principles to which the Internal Control System and the corporate structure of the Bank and the Group shall be standardized; - h) evaluates opinions and makes proposals to the Board of Directors on the requirements that shall be respected by the Corporate Control Functions, and on specific aspects concerning the identification of the main corporate risks, bringing to the Board of Directors attention any weaknesses found and the consequent actions to be promoted.
+To this end, assess the proposals of the Chief Executive Officer; - i) monitors the autonomy, adequacy, effectiveness and efficiency of the Company Control Functions; - j) contributes, through evaluations and opinions, to defining the corporate outsourcing policy of the Corporate Control Functions; - k) verifies that the Corporate Control Functions conform correctly to the indications and lines established by the Board of Directors, and assists the latter in the preparation of the ROA; - assesses, together with the Financial Reporting Manager, after consulting the Auditing Firm and the Board of Statutory Auditors, the correct use of accounting principles in preparing the financial statements and their uniformity in the consolidated financial statements or interim financial statements; - m) supports, with adequate preliminary activities, the assessments and decisions of the Board of Directors relating to the management of risks deriving from injurious facts, of which the Board of Directors has come to know; - n) expresses opinions on specific aspects concerning the identification of the main business risks; - o) reports to the Board, at least every six months, at the approval of the annual and semiannual financial statements, on the activity carried out, as well as on the adequacy of the

-- monitors the autonomy, adequacy, effectiveness and efficiency of the Company Control Functions; - j) contributes, through evaluations and opinions, to defining the corporate outsourcing policy of the Corporate Control Functions; - k) verifies that the Corporate Control Functions conform correctly to the indications and lines established by the Board of Directors, and assists the latter in the preparation of the ROA; - assesses, together with the Financial Reporting Manager, after consulting the Auditing Firm and the Board of Statutory Auditors, the correct use of accounting principles in preparing the financial statements and their uniformity in the consolidated financial statements or interim financial statements; - m) supports, with adequate preliminary activities, the assessments and decisions of the Board of Directors relating to the management of risks deriving from injurious facts, of which the Board of Directors has come to know; - n) expresses opinions on specific aspects concerning the identification of the main business risks; - o) reports to the Board, at least every six months, at the approval of the annual and semiannual financial statements, on the activity carried out, as well as on the adequacy of the Internal Control System; in any case, after each meeting, the Committee updates the Board of Directors, at the first useful session, on the topics discussed and the observations, recommendations and opinions formulated therein.
+Internal Control System; in any case, after each meeting, the Committee updates the Board of Directors, at the first useful session, on the topics discussed and the observations, recommendations and opinions formulated therein.